 Woodlot soaps are a minimalist's dream come true.
 Clean, simple, and substantial in weight, I absolutely fell in love with their soaps upon first sight.

 I’ve really enjoyed Bulles et Molécules's cold-processed soaps—best of all, they sell soap samples in case you’re having trouble deciding on just one.
-I am itching to try the Lemongrass and Turmeric next!
+My favourite is the Peppermint and Eucalyptus but I am itching to try the Lemongrass and Turmeric next!
+This bar is scented with organic essential oils of rosemary and lemongrass and it's quite nice to use for morning showers.

 The Osmia Organics Black Clay Facial Soap has a seriously devoted cult following.
 It has a beautiful light, clean natural scent and works fast on problem areas.
 Another beautiful bar by Osmia is the Dirty Chai, which was a special release this past winter.
 Sadly I don’t see it on the website anymore, but there are plenty of others to lure you.
 (Coffee mint anyone??)